Triangular Lat-Igusa-Todorov algebras: Preliminaries

-The following remark will be used in the proof of Theorem \ref{TriangLIT}.
+The following remarks will be used in the proof of Theorem \ref{TriangLIT}.

-\begin{remark} It is possible to obtain a class $\D$ as in item (a) if what we have instead is another class $\D'$ that is closed under direct sums and syzygies and $\Phidim\,(\D')=0.$ Namely the class $\D:=\add(\D')$ satisfies all the conditions in (a): \begin{itemize} \item It is clear from the definition that $\D=\add(\D)$. \item Take $X\in \D$, then there exists $Y\in\D$ such that $X\oplus Y\in \D'$, then $\Omega(X)\oplus\Omega(Y)\in \D'$, hence $\Omega(X)\in \add(\D')=\D,$ so we get $\Omega(\D)\subseteq \D.$ \item Finally, let $X\in \D$ and $Y\in\D$ be such that $X\oplus Y\in \D'$, from the properties of the $\Phi$ function, we have $\Phi(X)\leq\Phi(X\oplus Y)=0$, so $\Phidim\,(\D)=0$. \end{itemize} \end{remark}
+\begin{remark} It is possible to obtain a class $\D$ as in item (a) if what we have instead is another class $\D'$ that is closed under direct sums and syzygies and $\Phidim\,(\D')=0.$ Namely the class $\D:=\add\D'$ satisfies all the conditions in (a): \begin{itemize} \item It is clear from the definition that $\D=\add\,\D$. \item Take $X\in \D$, then there exists $Y\in\D$ such that $X\oplus Y\in \D'$, then $\Omega(X)\oplus\Omega(Y)\in \D'$, hence $\Omega(X)\in \add\D'=\D,$ so we get $\Omega(\D)\subseteq \D.$ \item Finally, let $X\in \D$ and $Y\in\D$ be such that $X\oplus Y\in \D'$, from the properties of the $\Phi$ function, we have $\Phi(X)\leq\Phi(X\oplus Y)=0$, so $\Phidim\,(\D)=0$. \end{itemize} \end{remark}

+\begin{remark} We point out that, if we have algebras $T$ and $U$ which are $k$-LIT and $m$-LIT respectively, they can be regarded as $n:=\max\{k,m\}$-LIT. \end{remark}

 We recall the definition of a triangular matrix algebra and give some of the properties that we will need.
-Let $T$ and $U$ be Artin algebras and $M$ be a left $U$-module and a right $T$-module.
+Let $T$ and $U$ be artin algebras and $M$ be a $U$-$T$-bimodule.
 We consider the algebra

 whose product is given by multiplication of matrices.\\